Aref-Akminasi/aws-developer-associate/CloudWatch.md

 ### Logs Security

 - Logs are encrypted by default
+- Logs are encrypted at the group level not the stream level
-- Can setup KMS-based encryption with your own keys
+- Can setup KMS-based encryption with your **Customer Managed Key** (the key policy must allow it)
+- You can not associate a CMK (Customer Managed Key) with a log group using CloudWatch console
+- You must use one of the following APIs:
+  - **associate-kms-key** if the log group already exists
+  - **create-log-group** if the log group doesn't exist yet and directly associate the key

 ### Logs Sources